NewBetterGus/bamarama-box/README.md

 This module automatically opens Bamarama Boxes and deletes unwanted items.
 Optional settings for deletion and merging hats (see index.js).

-Usage: Type "/proxy(in proxy chat) rootbeer"  in chat to toggle.
+Usage: Type "/proxy(proxy chat) rootbeer"  in chat to toggle.

 Item Code
 Freeholds Root Beer             : 80078